grants for faculty

 The Grants Office has access to multiple databases for researching funding organizations.
 Please contact the office for websites and passwords.

 The purpose of these guidelines is to establish a proper flow of communication between all external and internal personnel involved in a grant-related project.
 The procedures are meant to aid you in receiving initial and repeat funding.
 Please keep in mind that foundation, government agency and corporation timelines vary.
 Although some funders may make their decision within weeks of submission, others take up to six months to decide.
 Please plan your proposal timeline accordingly.
-If you have any questions, please feel free to contact Charlene Wysocki, Coordinator of Research & Sponsored Programs at Ext.
-3574, or via e-mail email@example.com.
+If you have any questions, please feel free to contact Charlene Wysocki, Director of Research & Sponsored Programs at Ext.
+3574, or via e-mail firstname.lastname@example.org.

 First, complete the “Proposal Submission Form”.
 This form requires signatures of all involved parties PRIOR to proposal submission.
 This needs to be given to the Grants Office 10 days before your deadline!
 You must also complete a “Conflict of Interest" form.